BrAmaral/Purple-Team-Resources/Tools References.md

 [Tails](https://tails.boum.org/install/download/) - A privacy oriented distro for anonymous operations \
 [Kali Purple](https://www.kali.org/get-kali/) - A purple team oriented kali distro \
 [Remnux](https://docs.remnux.org/install-distro/get-virtual-appliance) - A linux toolkit for reverse-engineering and analyzing malicious software

+## Tool Lists
+[CISA Free Cybersecurity Services and Tools](https://www.cisa.gov/resources-tools/resources/free-cybersecurity-services-and-tools) - CISA has compiled a list of free cybersecurity tools and services to help organizations further advance their security capabilities \
+[SANS Cyber Tools](https://www.sans.org/tools/) - SANS Instructors have built open source cyber security tools that support your work and help you implement better security.
+Search the lists to find the free tools available to help you get the job done.